The expressionist Grundtvigs Kirke combining brick gothic church architecture with modern style elements is a short bus ride from central Copenhagen.

 The interior of the Grundtvigs Kirke is a study in elegant simplicity.
 It is mostly lit through high plain-glass windows allowing the weather, time of day, and season to largely determine the mood.

 Decorations and fittings are very limited.
 Most noticeably are the two organs by Marcussen & Son.
 The large western organ (1965) has 55 stops, four manuals and 4,052 pipes.
 The largest, weighing 425 kg, is at 11 m the longest organ pipe in Scandinavia.
 The smaller northern organ (1940) makes do with 14 stops and 2 manuals.
 (Dates of usually free organ concerts are posted at the door or website.
-The organ is played many Wednesdays at noon for half an hour.)
+The organ is played many Wednesdays at noon during a music service.)

 The four-masted bark “Queen Alexandrine” hanging in the south aisle is the largest model ship hanging in a church in Denmark.
 (The Sct.
 Mariæ Kirke in Helsingør also has some fine ships.)

 The church currently sits 1440 visitors on simple chairs.
 The original configuration allowed for around 500 more.

 Visiting the Grundtvigs Kirke in Copenhagen

 The Grundtvig’s Church is usually open Monday to Saturday from 9:00 to 16:00 (closing at 18:00 on Thursday).
 On Sunday, the church is open for visitors from noon to 16:00 (13:00 during winter).
 Admission is free.